VivaanWadhwa/Card-Game/README.md

-# My Personal Project
+# Card Game

 #What will the application do?

-It will be a anime card game, with various characters from different anime which have different stats.
+It will be a card game, with various characters from different anime which have different stats.

 #Who will use it?

-Any person who is fond of anime or just likes to play card games in general can play this game.
+Any person who likes to play card games in general can play this game.

 #Why is this project of interest to you?